 Threaded dataflow: the dataflow principle is modified so that instructions of certain instruction streams are processed in succeeding machine cycles.

-In a dataflow graph a subgraph that exhibits a low degree of parallelism is transformed into a sequential thread.
+A subgraph that exhibits a low degree of parallelism is transformed into a sequential thread.

 The thread of instructions is issued consecutively by the matching unit without matching further tokens except for the first instruction of the thread.